Influencer Twins Accuse Cheerleading Coach of Groping Them at Training

 The Gerlacher twins issued a statement on Monday that criticized inaction around abuse and the failures of gyms and sports organizations to protect young athletes.

-“The silence surrounding abusive coaches, and the failures of gyms like Cheer Athletics and USASF to protect minor athletes has to stop," the twins wrote in the statement Monday.
+“The silence surrounding abusive coaches, and the failures of gyms like Cheer Athletics and USASF to protect minor athletes has to stop,” the twins wrote.
 “We have gained strength from watching women in gymnastics speak out about abuse, and we are here to stop a similar culture in the sport of cheerleading.”

-For years, the twins reported feeling shame but now believe they are not the only ones who have been abused by McCartney who has worked with Cheer Athletics at various gyms since 2005, according to the suit.
-Tuegel said on Tuesday that in just 24 hours since the lawsuit landed she’s been inundated with calls from parents sharing concerns about sexual abuse in cheerleading and about the coach.
+For years, the twins reported feeling shame but said they now believe they’re not the only ones who have been abused by McCartney, who has worked with Cheer Athletics at various gyms since 2005, according to the suit.
+Tuegel said on Tuesday that in just 24 hours since the lawsuit landed she’s received calls from parents sharing concerns about sexual abuse in cheerleading and about the coach.

 The Cheer Athletics gym in Austin where McCartney works did not immediately return a request for comment on Tuesday.